GraphMETRO: Mitigating Complex Graph Distribution Shifts via Mixture of Aligned Experts: Numerical results of Accuracy on Synthetic Distribution Shifts

-In Table~\ref{table:numerical_node} and~\ref{table:numerical_graph}, we include the numerical results on the synthetic datasets corresponding to Figure~\ref{fig:synthetic} for more precise interpretation.
-We also compute the average performance across different extrapolated testing datasets, where we see an improvement of
+Tables~\ref{table:numerical_node} and~\ref{table:numerical_graph} present the numerical results on synthetic datasets corresponding to Figure~\ref{fig:synthetic}, enabling a more detailed interpretation of the results.
+Additionally, we compute the average performance across different extrapolated testing datasets, showing an overall improvement.